-After the press, the must is guided through a pipe to the tanks with a natural flow (this is why the press is located at a greater height than the tanks).
-Here, the must is cooled to 10 ° C in order to slow down the beginning of alcoholic fermentation.
-The particles, which air within the must, settle.
-This is the so-called mud, in other words sediment which is unwanted in the production of a quality wine.
-Therefore, the aim of mud extraction is to remove impurities from the must prior to fermentation.
+After the press, the must is driven by natural flow (which is why the press is at a higher point than the tanks) through a pipe in the tanks.
+There, the must is cooled to 10 ° C, in order to slow down the onset of alcoholic fermentation and to give the must time to "clear".
+The particles suspended in the must settle.
+These are the so-called ‘lees’, a sediment whose existence is not desirable for the production of quality wines.
+Therefore, the purpose of the racking is to clarify the must before the fermentation.

-Α. Excellent transportation of grapes as for white winemaking.
+A. Excellent transport of grapes as in white winemaking.

 The grape pulp is taken to a tank where it remains for the cold extraction process (extraction at low temperatures) or passes into tanks to ferment together with the grape skins and seeds at a controlled temperature of 26 to 28 ˚C.